On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Energy estimates

 \item[(ii)] symbol regularity,

-\item[(iii)] growth at infinity, for $|\xi| \gg 1$ we have
+\item[(iii)] growth at infinity, for $|\xi| \gg \xi_0$ we have

-\end{enumerate} \end{definition} We note that since $a$ and expressions involving $a$ are going to act as a Fourier multiplier for $\lambda$-periodic functions the actual relevant domain of $a$ is $\mathbb{Z}/\lambda$.
-However, in order to derive favourable pointwise estimates we use extended versions to the real line.
-Furthermore, if we only wanted to control the $H^s$-norm of $u$ we would just have to take into account the symbols $a(\xi)=(1+\xi^2)^s$.
-But since we have to derive estimates uniform in time we have to allow a slightly larger class of symbols.
-This will make up for the logarithmic difference between $E^s_{\lambda}(T)$ and $C([0,T],H^s_{\lambda})$.
-The proof of Proposition \ref{prop:shorttimeEnergyEstimatemBO} will be concluded with choosing symbols which admit us to derive suitable bounds for frequency localized energies.\\ To derive the estimate \eqref{eq:shorttimeEnergyEstimate} we are going to analyze the following generalized energy $E_0^{a,\lambda}$ for a smooth, real-valued solution to \eqref{eq:mBO}:
+\end{enumerate} \end{definition} Note that since $a$ and expressions involving $a$ act as Fourier multiplier for $2 \pi\lambda$-periodic functions, the actually relevant domain of $a$ is $\mathbb{Z}/\lambda$.
+To derive favorable pointwise estimates, extended versions to the real line are used.
+Furthermore, if we only wanted to control the $H_\lambda^s$-norm of $u$, then we would only have to take into account the symbols $a(\xi)=(1+\xi^2)^s$, and by the support condition, we emphasize that only high frequencies are analyzed as the estimate of low frequencies is immediate from the definition of $E_{\lambda}^{s,l}(T)$.

+Since we have to derive estimates uniform in time, we have to allow a slightly larger class of symbols following \cite{KochTataru2007}.
+This makes up for the difference between $E^{s,l}_{\lambda}(T)$ and $C([0,T],H^{s,l}_{\lambda})$.
+The proof of Proposition \ref{prop:shorttimeEnergyEstimateMBO} is concluded choosing symbols, which allow us to derive suitable estimates for frequency localized energies.
+For most of the time, we have $\xi_0=1$.
+To consider only high input frequencies of size $\gtrsim \xi_0$ will be important when constructing solutions (cf. Lemma \ref{lem:PrecompactnessApproximatingSequenceMBO}), as the estimates yield a smoothing factor.